Trump Gold Card Visa Cost: Complete 2026 Breakdown

 Is the Gold Card Worth It?
 Value Analysis

-Determining whether $5 million delivers value depends entirely on individual circumstances, goals, and alternatives.
+Determining whether the Gold Card delivers value depends entirely on individual circumstances, goals, and alternatives.

 When the Gold Card Makes Sense

-The Gold Card may be worth the premium for investors who:
+The Gold Card may be worth it for applicants who:

-• Value time above all else: The proposed expedited processing could save 2-4 years compared to EB-5
+• Value time above all else: The expedited processing could save 2-4 years compared to EB-5

 • Require immediate residency: Need U.S. access for business, education, or personal reasons now